xrootd/howto/docs/tpc/SimpleXrootTPCwRendezvousKey.md

    It will then use the rendezvous key for authorization.
 1. The destination pulls the data file.

-An example config file for both source and destination looks like this:
+An example config file for TPC on a single Xrootd storage node like this the following:
 ```
 all.adminpath /tmp/xrootd/var/spool
 all.pidpath   /tmp/xrootd/var/run